Rahul0598/blog-source/README.md

 `docker-compose up build`

-`docker-compose up serve` - to start the live-server
+`docker-compose up server` - to start the live-server

 `docker-compose up publish` - to generate the publish files.